ylli2000/Windows-Terminal-Lime-Theme/readme.md

 -----------------------------------------
 **10. Known Issues**

 #1.
-I have noticed that the text & icons in `oh-my-gosh` path are not aligned properly with.
+I have noticed that the text & icons in `oh-my-gosh` path are not aligned properly.

 ![issue1](./images/issue1.png "issue")